 Current GEAR cycle

-The current gear cycle is on water resilience.
-We are currently in the Refine phase.
+The current gear cycle is on climate resilience and gender.
+We are currently in the Gather phase.

 In this phase of GEAR, a call for CS projects on a specific SDG theme is launched and widely publicized, notably through related EU support actions such as EU-Citizen Science.
 This phase lasts ten weeks, including a two-week period where a committee selects a set of 50 participants from a pool of 250 applicants based on a series of objective criteria.